apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

 Other subdirectories included in the arrow repository are:

-- ``ci/`` contains code connected to the continuous integration work.
+- ``ci/`` contains scripts used by the various continuous integration (CI) jobs.
-- ``dev/`` contains scripts useful to developers when packaging, testing, or committing to Arrow.
+- ``dev/`` contains scripts useful to developers when packaging, testing, or committing to Arrow, as well as definitions for on-demand continuous integration (CI) tasks.
+- ``.github/`` contains workflows run on GitHub continuous integration (CI), triggered by certain actions such as opening a PR.
 - ``docs/`` contains most of the documentation.
 Read more on :ref:`documentation`.
-- ``format/`` contains the Arrow Protocol files.
+- ``format/`` contains binary protocol definitions for the Arrow columnar format and other parts of the project, like the Flight RPC framework.

 Other files included in Arrow are connected to either GitHub, CI builds or Docker.